rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Newhampshire & Vermont almanac</CITE>
 >(*Source of information reads*: Newhampshire & Vermont ALMANAC)

-<a name="0.5.27.2">0.5.27.2</a> If the variant or archaic spellings occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title 1.6](/DCRMR/title/Variant-title "Variant title") for the form of the title with the spacing inserted (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.27.2">0.5.27.2</a> If the variant or archaic spellings occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of the title with the spacing inserted (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

 ### 0.5.28 Initials, etc.